Patient Rights & Responsibilities at The Queen’s Medical Center

 2. INFORMED CONSENT:

-Except in emergency situations, the patient has the right to receive information from the doctor regarding the benefits, risks, and alternatives of any procedure
+Except in emergency situations, the patient has the right to receive information from the physician or licensed practitioner regarding the benefits, risks, and alternatives of any procedure or treatment recommended which requires consent.

 3. INFORMATION ABOUT TREATMENT:

-The patient has the right to be informed by the doctor of diagnosis, treatment, prognosis, and proposed procedures, including the risks involved, in terms that are understood.
+The patient has the right to be informed by the physician or licensed practitioner of diagnosis, treatment, prognosis, and proposed procedures, including the risks involved, in terms that are understood.
 The patient has the right to know the names and roles of persons providing treatment.
 The patient or authorized representative has the right to obtain information from the medical record within a reasonable time frame, within the limits of the law.

 4. PARTICIPATION IN CARE DECISIONS:

 The patient has the right to make informed decisions regarding care, to be updated regarding health status, and to be part of care planning and treatment.
-The patient has the right to decide if family members will participate in care.
+The patient has the right to decide if others will participate in care.
 The patient has the right to refuse treatment and conditions of care, including withholding resuscitative measures, or forgoing or withdrawing life sustaining treatment, to the extent permitted by law.
-The patient has the right to be involved in post-discharge decisions and to be told of any services in which the Medical Center has an interest.
-Should the patient refuse the recommended treatment plan, conditions of care, or discharge plans, alternatives will be discussed with the patient in accordance with Medical Center policies and procedures.
+The patient has the right to be involved in post-discharge decisions and to be told of any services in which The Queen’s Health Systems have an interest.
+Should the patient refuse the recommended treatment plan, conditions of care, or discharge plans, alternatives will be discussed with the patient in accordance with facility policies and procedures.

 5. ADVANCE HEALTH CARE DIRECTIVES:

-The patient has the right to have an Advance Health Care Directive which allows the patient to specify health care wishes.
-The patient also has the right to name a person who would make health care decisions for the patient if the patient is unable to do so, to the extent permitted by law and Medical Center policy.
+The patient has the right to have an Advance Health Care Directive, which allows the patient to specify health care wishes.
+The patient also has the right to name a person who would make health care decisions for the patient if the patient is unable to do so, to the extent permitted by law and facility policy.

 6. NOTIFICATION:

-The patient has the right to have family or designated representative, and personal doctor, notified promptly of admission to the hospital.
+The patient has the right to have family or designated representative, and personal physician or licensed practitioner, notified promptly of admission to the hospital.

 7. PRIVACY AND CONFIDENTIALITY:

-Within the limits of the law, patients have the right to health care privacy and confidentiality, whether as an inpatient or outpatient, and the right to be provided with a copy of the Medical Center’s Notice of Privacy Practices.
+Within the limits of the law, the patient has the right to health care privacy and confidentiality, whether as an inpatient or outpatient, and the right to be provided with a copy of The Queen’s Health Systems’ Notice of Privacy Practices.
 Case discussion, consultation, examination, and treatment will be conducted to protect each patient’s privacy and confidentiality to the extent reasonably possible.

 8. RESPECTFUL CARE AND PATIENT SAFETY:

-The patient has the right to considerate, respectful care and to be treated in a safe, secure environment that supports positive self-image and dignity, free from discrimination, abuse, harrassment, and threat.
+The patient has the right to considerate, respectful care and to be treated in a safe, secure environment that supports positive self-image and dignity, free from discrimination, abuse, harassment, and threat.

 9. COMMUNICATION SUPPORT: